 - Sign language interpreters

-A sign language interpreter provides communication access in sign language.
+An interpreter who provides communication access in sign language.
 Interpreting requests for events outside of the classroom will need to be made by the sponsoring department or organization.
-SDS can be utilized as a resource for referral information.

 - Captioning of videos or transcripts of podcasts

 SDS works with classroom instructors to ensure captioned videos or transcribed podcasts are used during class.
-Refer to Media Accessibility Policy below.
+Refer to Media Accessibility Guidelines below.